-Reviewers say the 2013 GMC Yukon has plenty of powerful engine options, a smooth ride and a maximum towing capacity that rival some full-size trucks.
+Reviewers say the 2013 GMC Yukon has plenty of powerful engine options, a smooth ride and a maximum towing capacity that rivals some full-size trucks'.

 - "The standard 5.3-liter V8 engine is a paragon of refinement; the Denali's 6.2 unit is less so.
 That's ironic considering how GMC pitches the Denali as a more upscale vehicle." -- Consumer Guide

 - "The 2012 GMC Yukon excels at highway cruising.
 The cabin is quiet and the suspension smoothes the bumps without making handling in the corners feel sloppy." -- Edmunds (2012)

 - "Unlike the truck based full-size GM SUVs of the past, the 2012 GMC Yukon and Yukon XL deliver a rather confident and civilized ride, with handling aided by numerous sophisticated electronic and mechanical suspension components, such as the StabiliTrak stability control system." -- Kelley Blue Book (2012)